dat3Cph/material/setup/vite.md

    npm run dev
    ```

    This will start the Vite development server.
-You can view your application by opening `http://localhost:3000` in your web browser.
+You can view your application by opening `http://localhost:5173` in your web browser (or the port that Vite suggests).

 6. **Building and Running in Production**: To build the application for production, use: